-Our acupuncturists have been trained from coast to coast as well and around the world to bring the highest quality of care to Minnesota and Colorado.
-We pride ourselves in having a breadth of experience in treating a wide variety of cases using the culmination and collaboration of several different styles of acupuncture to get quick, effective, and long lasting results.
+Our acupuncturists have been trained from coast to coast as well all around the world to bring the highest quality of care to Minnesota and Colorado.
+We pride ourselves in having a breadth of experience in treating a wide variety of cases using the culmination and collaboration of several different styles of acupuncture to get quick, effective, and long-lasting results.

 We use a variety of different treatment therapies based on your individualized needs.
 Some of these include:

 Acupuncture: A medicine that has been used for over 3,000 years to help the body heal itself by creating microscopic, micro-traumas using tiny sterile, hair-fine needles placed in specific points in the body to stimulate the body’s internal self-healing abilities.

 Electroacupuncture or E-Stim: We add a very light electrical current to the ends of acupuncture needles to increase the effectiveness of the acupuncture treatment as well as decrease pain.

 Moxibustion: The burning of a medicinal herb that has been used for centuries for its healing properties to warm the skin and promote circulation.

 Infrared heat therapy: We use infrared heat lamps to keep our patients warm and comfortable as well as for their healing properties.
 Far infrared heat, as opposed to traditional and direct heating methods, penetrates deeper into your body without skin discomfort.
 There are many known benefits of infrared heat therapy including increased circulation, relaxation of body tissue, and decreases in pain.

 Cupping: The method of creating a vacuum in a glass jar that is placed on the skin to increase blood flow, decrease muscle tension and pain, and help nourish the body tissues.

 Gua Sha: An adjunctive therapy that uses a gentle scraping tool on the skin to help with circulation and alleviate pain.